 A very unique Arduino project has been created by a team of researchers at Stanford led by post-doctoral fellow Nariman Farsad, which is capable of sending text messages using common chemicals.

 The Arduino powered system is capable of using commonly available chemicals and turning a liquid either basic or acidic into a sequence as a binary communication protocol.
 Watch the video below to learn more about this very unique system and its applications.
+Apple phone users interested in know how to postpone the time a text message is sent might be interested in our quick guide which shows how to schedule iPhone text messages to send later.

 The Arduino website explains little more about the common chemical text messaging system.